 \end{theorem}

-Building on the work of Colliot-Thélène and Wittenberg \cite{CTW12}, our approach in the proof of Theorem~\ref{thm: Brauer group thm} yields a comprehensive understanding of the Brauer group of all smooth diagonal affine cubic surfaces.
-The method presented here is, in fact, capable of tacking more general surfaces.
+Building on the foundational work of Colliot-Thélène and Wittenberg \cite{CTW12}, our approach in the proof of Theorem~\ref{thm: Brauer group thm} yields a comprehensive understanding of the Brauer group of all smooth diagonal affine cubic surfaces.
+We perform a fine analysis of the properties of Mordell curves, which is additionally needed in the general setting we work in.
+The method presented here is, in fact, capable of tackling more general surfaces.
 Specifically, it can be adapted to study Brauer groups of affine surfaces that are the complement of a smooth irreducible anticanonical curve on a geometrically rational surface.

 We use the information obtained in Theorem~\ref{thm: Brauer group thm} to facilitate a detailed examination of the arithmetic of $U$ by employing the integral Brauer--Manin obstruction.
 As a result, for the first time failures of the integral Hasse principle on these surfaces are exhibited.
-We construct two rich infinite families of such examples in \S\ref{sec:lower} and \S\ref{sec: examples of IBMO}.
+We construct two rich infinite families of such examples in section \ref{sec:lower} and section \ref{sec: examples of IBMO}.
 This was not previously possible due to the Brauer groups of these surfaces not being known in such a generality.

-To explore the frequency of integral Hasse failures and to measure how often integral strong approximation off $\infty$ holds in the family \eqref{eqn:U-main}, we vary $a_0$, the coefficients of the cubic form $a_1$, $a_2$, $a_3$, and all $a_0$, $a_1$, $a_2$, $a_3$ in a equal-sided box.
+To explore the frequency of integral Hasse failures and to measure how often integral strong approximation off $\infty$ holds in the family \eqref{eqn:U-main}, we either vary $a_0$, the coefficients of the cubic form $a_1$, $a_2$, $a_3$, or all $a_0$, $a_1$, $a_2$, $a_3$ in a equal-sided box.
 In view of Remark~\ref{rem:els}, the number of everywhere locally soluble $\sU$ up to height $B$ in the three counting problems is of magnitude $B$, $B^3$, $B^4$, respectively.
 We give in Propositions~\ref{prop:p divides a_0} and \ref{prop:p divides a_1 but} a sufficient criterion for the lack of a Brauer--Manin obstruction to the integral Hasse principle and for the presence of an Brauer--Manin obstruction to integral strong approximation off $\infty$.
 Counting surfaces failing this criterion allows us to obtain upper bounds for the amount of Hasse failures and simultaneously to estimate the number of surfaces satisfying strong approximation off $\infty$ in all three natural counting problems.